parkjiye/parkjiye/README.md

 These days, I’m looking for a job as a computer engineer.
 I’d like to work in this field because I studied computer science in university, and I’m pretty good at it such as web programming and application development.

-Now than my university education is finished, I’m looking forward to starting my career.
+Now that my university education has finished, I’m looking forward to starting my career.

 My hobbies these days include watching sports game ⚾ 🏐 and playing computer games 🎮.